ESwML/ESwML.github.io/index.md

 15:45 - 16:30 (incl.
 10 min Q&A)

-**Auto-HPCnet: an Automatic Framework to Build Neural Network-based Surrogate for HPC Applications** \
+**Challenges and Automation When Using Machine Learning Surrogates in Scientific Applications** \
 Konstantinos Parasyris, Lawrence Livermore National Laboratory, USA

 16:30 - 17:15 (incl.
 10 min Q&A)

-**Smart-PGSim: Using Neural Network to Accelerate AC-OPF Power Grid Simulation** \
+**Auto-HPCnet: an Automatic Framework to Build Neural Network-based Surrogate for HPC Applications** \
 Dong Li, University of California, Merced, CA USA

 ---